 For more information about CIT-NJ training contact CIT NJ Director Edward C. Dobleman.

-“Give a one time donation to support CIT-NJ.
+“Give a donation to support CIT-NJ.
 Any dollar amount can be entered for your donation.”

 News from CIT-NJ

 Route 46 was closed down and an air mattress was inflated beneath a Bergen County…

 Jarrod Broadway knew two things: the young man’s name, and that he was mentally ill….

 Page 3 of 50Prev

 CIT-NJ was a program started under the Mental Health Association in Southwestern NJ in 2007.
 The program has grown and is now a contract of Legacy Treatment Services and is funded through a contract with the NJ Division of Mental Health and Addiction Services and is based on the best practices of the CIT International program and NAMI.